groboclown/builder.dart/doc/datatypes.md

 virtual construct to represent an idea of an output (say, a process ID to represent a server that was started by the build).

+Individual resources that can be directly read or written to implement the `ResourceStreamable` class.
+The `FileResource` is one example, and a web page is another example.

+Resources that contain groups of other resources implement the `ResourceListable` class.
+These should know how to extract the contents of the resource, but that's not necessarily a requirement.
+For example, a URL can be both a web page and a parent to many other web pages, but the code doesn't necessarily know about the names of all the children pages.
+However, a `ResourceListable` class allows for users to easily create child resources.

 _TODO describe how to create and use file and directory resources._

 ResourceCollection